-- Rollover to your new Employer
+- Rollover to your new employer

 - Rollover to an IRA

+- Lump sum distribution

-- Lump Sum Distribution (If you are not 59 1⁄2 years old, you will be subject to a 10% penalty for the distribution)
+(If you are not 59 1⁄2 years old, you will be subject to a 10% penalty for the distribution.)

 If you are like most plan participants, you might think that there is little harm in taking the balance of your distribution in cash.
-Think Again!
+Think again!

 Did you know for every \$1,000 you take out of your account, you could be costing yourself thousands of dollars of retirement income.

 That's right!

-For an idea on how much your current balance could grow to by the time you retire, please see the following chart:
+For an idea on how much your current balance could grow to by the time you retire, please see the following chart below:

-The Potential Growth of \$1,000
+THE POTENTIAL GROWTH OF \$1,000